twinnydotdev/twinny/README.md

 | `CTRL+SHIFT+t`               | Open twinny sidebar                      |
 | `CTRL+SHIFT+/`               | Stop code generation                     |

+## Workspace context

+In the settings there is an option called `useFileContext` this will keep track of sessions, keystrokes, visits and recency of visited files in the current workspace.
+This can be enabled to help improve the quality of completions, it's turned off by default but I'm considering turning this on by default in the next release.

 ## Known issues

 - If the server settings are incorrectly set chat and fim completion will not work, if this is the case please open an issue with your error message.